mozilla/data-docs/src/cookbooks/operational_monitoring.md

 # name of the dimension definition section in either the project configuration or the platform-specific
 # configuration file.
 See [dimensions] section on how these get defined.
 dimensions = ["os"]

+# A set of metrics that should be part of the the same visualization
+[project.metric_groups.crashes]
+friendly_name = "Crashes"
+description = "Breakdown of crashes" metrics = [
+    "main_crashes",
+    "startup_crashes",
+]
 ```

+#### Metric Groups

+Metrics groups allow to specify a set of existing metric definitions that should be displayed in the same visualization (like a graph, for example) as separate lines.
+Often these metrics are related to each other in some way and having them in a single graph simplifies visual comparison.

+Metric groups are different from `dimensions`.
+Dimensions segment the population based on a specific criteria (for example a table field).
+Depending on the selected segment only data for this slice of the population is shown for all specified metrics.
+Metric groups do not influence how metrics are computed, they only have an impact on how metrics are visualized.

 ### `[data_sources]` Section